Field Education

 Why does Tyndale require students to do Field Education?

-• to provide the student with ministry opportunities in which he/she may develop some key skills
+• To provide the student with ministry opportunities in which he/she may develop some key skills

-• to assist the student in identifying spiritual and character development
+• To assist the student in identifying spiritual and character development

-• to allow the student to gain experience in a variety of service settings
+• To allow the student to gain experience in a variety of service settings

-• to give the student an opportunity to reflect on his/her calling in life
+• To give the student an opportunity to reflect on his/her calling in life

 How to Find a Placement